Financial Assistance

 Grants for trainees

-Trainees facing unexpected hardship can apply for up to £3,000 during their GPhC approved placement, or whilst waiting to sit the assessment (evidence of application to sit is required).
+Trainees facing unexpected financial difficulties can apply for our Essential Living Expenses Grant or our Grant for One-Off Costs up to £3,000 during their GPhC approved placement, or whilst waiting to sit the assessment (evidence of application to sit is required).
+More financial information can be found in our Trainee Experience area of our website.

 Grants for students